 Community Connections is a multi-faceted service supporting Launceston’s ageing Bhutanese community.
 This program is supported by grants from the Tasmanian Association for Hospice and Palliative Care and the Tasmania Community Fund.

-At present Community Care TASMANIA organises weekly sessions that enable older Bhutanese community members to get together and socialise.
+Community Care TASMANIA organises weekly sessions that enable older Bhutanese community members to get together and socialise.
 Incorporated into activities are opportunities for them to engage with their wider community.
 These may include basic social skills such as understanding local services and public transport.
 We also organise information sessions on such topics as better health and nutrition.

 “In 2015 we ran classes for members of this community to learn about digital technologies and would like to organise basic English classes if we can find volunteers interested in doing this.” says volunteer coordinator Susan.